 There are various techniques to enhance your memory.
 Here are some of the ways to improve your memory:

-Keyword Method- In this method, an English word that sounds similar word that sounds similar to a word of a foreign language is identified.
+- Keyword Method: In this method, an English word that sounds similar word that sounds similar to a word of a foreign language is identified.
 This English word will function as a keyword.
-It is considered as a simple method as compared to rote learning
+It is considered a simple method compared to rote learning

-Method Of Loci– It helps in learning in a serial order.
-It first requires an individual to visualize places/objects that they know well in a specific order.
-Imagine the objects to be memorized and then associate them one by one to the physical locations
+- Method of Loci: It helps in learning in a serial order.
+It first requires an individual to visualise places/objects that they know well in a specific order.
+Imagine the objects to be memorised, and then associate them one by one with the physical locations

 - First Letter Technique- In this method, we need to actively pick up the first letter of each word to be remembered and then arrange them logically to form another word or sentence.
 For example, we learn colors of the rainbow as VIBGYOR(Violet, Indigo, Green, Yellow, Orange, Red)

-- Deep Level Processing- As per craik and Lockhart processing information in terms of meaning that they convey leads to better memory as compared to attending to their surface features.
+- Deep Level Processing- As per Craik and Lockhart, processing information in terms of the meaning that they convey leads to better memory as compared to attending to their surface features.
 It involves asking as many questions as possible related to the information that is to be learned

-Declarative Memory is the information focusing on facts, dates, etc whereas Procedural Memory lays focus on the procedures followed behind a particular task.
+Declarative Memory is the information focusing on facts, dates, etc, whereas Procedural Memory focuses on the procedures followed behind a particular task.

-Various techniques are used for enhancing memory like methods Of Loci, chunking, deep-level processing, etc.
+Various techniques are used for enhancing memory, such as methods of Loci, chunking, deep-level processing, etc.

-Forgetting takes place due to various reasons like retrieval failure, improper encoding/storage of information, interferences, etc.
+Forgetting takes place due to various reasons, such as retrieval failure, improper encoding/storage of information, interference, etc.

 -